 She followed her brief but extraordinary high school track career with an outstanding 4 years of sprint success at UCLA where she helped their relay teams advance to the NCAA championship finals on multiple occasions.

 Bill Freeborn stands alone as the greatest horizontal jumper in school history.
 His 23-foot, 2-inch long jump mark and his 47-foot, 1-inch triple jump mark, have not been challenged by a Campolindo athlete since he accomplished them in 1985.
 Freeborn qualified for State in the triple jump and went on to compete collegiately for UCLA.

 Though he had run cross country, Fuhriman was

 a tennis player who didn’t go out for track until his senior

-1600 (4:17.0ce) against two of the best runners in the state (Castro
+1600m in a time of 4:17.0ce against two of the best runners in the state (Castro

 kicked himself for not going out for track until his senior year.

 He also anchored the school record 2-Mile Relay at the Charlie Eaton Relays.

 Goltra began his running career successfully in the Pleasanton Heat youth program before enrolling at Las Lomas High School where he spent 2 years underperforming, falling short of advancing to the cross country state championships.
 He then transfered to Campolindo prior to his junior cross country season.
 The move paid off for Goltra, as he ascended to the top of the CIF D3 cross country state championship podium.
 He followed that with a 2nd individual cross country state title in 2013, setting the top time of the meet and earning an invitation to the Nike XC Nationals in Portland.